2022-2023 Financial Aid Offer Information

 - Financial aid award offers for Law Day Part-Time and Law Evening students are based on 9 credits of anticipated enrollment in degree-applicable courses when issued prior to the start of classes.
 This means that if you are not enrolled half-time in degree-applicable coursework by the end of the add/drop period, you may not be eligible for the financial aid awarded, or you may only be eligible for a portion of the award.
 Please refer to the specific enrollment requirements for each source of financial aid.

-- Computer Allowance: First year law students (1L) have a one-time $1,400 computer allowance added to their Cost of Attendance.
+- Computer Allowance: First-year law students (1L) have a one-time $1,400 computer allowance added to their Cost of Attendance.
 Students in all other careers may request a one-time cost of attendance increase during their degree by completing the Budget Increase Form.
-The form is located on the Financial Aid Forms webpage.

 - PLUS Loan Fees: Students receiving a PLUS Loan will receive an increase to their cost of attendance when awarded.
 The PLUS Loan fee increase is $325 per term for Graduate PLUS Loans and $200 per term for Parent PLUS Loans.